The Howard “H” White Center for Cardiac Amyloidosis

 Howard "H" White Center for Cardiac Amyloidosis

-Former NBA player and current vice president of NIKE Inc.’s iconic Jordan Brand, Howard “H” White counted on the Providence team when he was diagnosed with cardiac amyloidosis in 2017.
+Former college basketball star and current vice president of NIKE Inc.’s iconic Jordan Brand, Howard “H” White counted on the Providence team when he was diagnosed with cardiac amyloidosis in 2017.
 After a successful heart transplant, Mr. White is now giving back.

 Helping to build the Howard “H” White Center for Cardiac Amyloidosis, Mr. White wants to promote better early detection and treatment of this disease.